 • You might find the shiny grey interior not to your liking

-An Auto-Sleeper camper priced at £125,000?
-Yes, but what an ‘van this is from the motorhome manufacturer this is.
-It may cost the same as some A-class motorhomes, but this Mercedes-based model is packed with kit and comfort.
+An Auto-Sleeper camper priced at £125,000 upon its release?
+Yes, but what a ‘van this is from a brand you’re probably more familiar for being among the best motorhome manufacturers.
+It may cost the same as some A-class motorhomes, but this Mercedes-based model, which took the title at last year’s Practical Motorhome Awards, is packed with kit and comfort.
 That’s evidenced by the fact that there’s no real options list to speak of: everything you could possibly want has already been added.

 That includes leather upholstery, an onboard gas tank, a solar panel, a 100Ah lithium leisure battery, Alde wet central heating, a 157-litre Dometic fridge, Truma habitation air-con, an external BBQ point, a Thule roll-out awning… the list goes on.